 When staff and attorneys enter data, are they entering it correctly?
 Some of the problems may be as simple as spell-checking errors.
-Are they entering the correct information?
-Is the data being entered in a consistent and timely way?
+Are they typing in the correct information?
+Is the data being inputted in a consistent and timely way?
 If partners are entering billing data a month late, then even the most conscientious clients will pay the bills a month late.

-With many different people involved, an error at any point in the process can cause delays in collections.
+With numerous staff members involved, an error at any point in the process can cause delays in collections.
 Different people have different perceptions of errors.
 A major error to one person may be perceived as a minor error to others.
-How a person perceives an error impacts the way and the time in which he responds to the error in the process.
+How people perceive an error impacts the way and the time in which they respond to the error in the process.
 The best software won't change that.

 When software is working decently but not spectacularly, firms may also consider ditching their current system to try something new.
 However, if they want a new system that will produce the exact same type of report with the same information, perhaps they should reconsider their current system.
 Or they should keep an open mind when looking at a different system, so that they can fully leverage it to gain new insights.